Klaus-Tockloth/certstate/README.md

 ## Purpose

 'certstate' is a simple helper tool to monitor the validity of public key certificates (digital certificate, SSL/TLS certificate, X.509 certificate).
-It grabs the certificate, checks the OCSP state (staple, service) and prints a subset of the collected data as plain text.
+It grabs the certificate, checks the OCSP state (staple, service), checks the CRL state (all lists), and prints a subset of the collected data as plain text.
 It's up to you, to monitor the data and generate an alarm if the certificate has become invalid or threatens to become invalid.

 ## Usage